 Smart home technologies are now advancing at the highest pace, so it’s only a matter of time before people have self-sufficient homes.

 Robots Among Us

-Singapore strives to incorporate robots into the medical industry to promote its efficacy.
+Singapore also strives to incorporate robots into the medical industry to promote its efficacy.
 For example, robots already dispense medication, which makes this process faster and brings down the waiting times at pharmacies.

 Smart living implies comfort in every aspect of life.
 That’s why Singapore is shifting toward a cashless payment approach to rid people of carrying cash and staying in long ATM lines.

 Today, Singaporeans can pay via QR codes at restaurants or retail shops using only their smartphones.
 Payments can be made through such bank wallet apps as NETSPay, DBS PayLah!, OCBC Pay Anyone, and UOB Mighty.

 In fact, with the development of cashless payments, people will steadily stop carrying any cash with them.
 It’s expected that not only muggers will be out of business after several years but e-payments will also reduce illegal trade that relies on cash.

 E-payments and cashless payment methods are now widely used across the country.
 This practice puts Singapore one step closer to a smart city and a cashless nation.

 Speaking about the smart city concept, it’s impossible not to mention virtual reality (VR) and augmented reality (AR) examples in Singapore.